marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Edge Rotation Based
 *Reference Code*: 28567025
 > [!TIP]
 > You can add some additional logic to set up the edge that should be rotated.
-In this example, the rotation is done using the first hald-edge.
+In this example, the rotation is done using the first half-edge.

 **rot_edge**
 > [!IMPORTANT]